Baune8D/LinqBuilder/README.md

 ## LinqBuilder

 ### Usage
-Specifications can be constructed in two different ways.
+Specifications can be constructed in three different ways.

 **By extending Specification:**
 ```csharp